srivastava-abhijeet/abhijeet-portfolio/README.md

 ## Install

+Version of npm packages in package.json are tested on node v 17.
 Make sure that you have the Gatsby CLI program installed:

 ```sh
 npm install --global gatsby-cli